My Main Page with Links to My Other

 income-based housing subsidy has.

-This work also has some flaws.
+This work has flaws.
 Because

-of their one-size housing voucher regardless of family size, their child
+of their one-size housing voucher, regardless of family size, their child

 The “official” poverty rate for families with three or more children is 29